 “Sexual immorality” here is sex acts associated with idol worship.
 Jezebel taught Christians to engage in sexual promiscuity in idol worship.
 The Jezebel of this verse attempts to draw God’s people into sexual immorality through religion.

 The combination of religion and sex is a great problem.
 Jezebel taught the church to combine paganism and Christianity.
 The appeal for this combination was sex.
 Whenever we combine Christianity with paganism, truth always loses out.

 Unadulterated tolerance is not biblical.

-A church may think that unrestricted tolerance is a virtue, but the Bible demands that we make choices.
+A church may think that unrestricted tolerance is a virtue, but the Bible demands that we choose.
 Indifference will not do.
 It is not right to go along with the permissiveness of unadulterated tolerance.

 Some churches have scanty standards.
-These churches are indifferent to sexual immorality, abortion or euthanasia, “This is just a matter of preference.”
+These churches are indifferent to sexual immorality, abortion, or euthanasia, “This is just a matter of preference.”
 Their central operating principle is “choice.”
-They want the autonomy in determining what is true.
+They want autonomy in determining what is true.
 This is unadulterated relative thinking, a philosophy perfect for a pluralistic society.

 Pluralism demands toleration.
 Toleration used to mean patience and longsuffering with people.
 Now tolerance means that all views are equally valid.
 That is a major shift in thinking.
 Not only are all views equally tolerable, but all views are equally valid.
 In this situation, we kill truth.
 The only truth left is tolerance, which, in reality, is no truth.
 Values then have no value.